-Charities, good causes and community organisations provide an invaluable service across our district every day and South Kesteven District Council is keen to support the excellent work they do.
+Charities, community and voluntary organisations provide an invaluable service across our district every day and South Kesteven District Council is keen to support the excellent work they do.

 Example projects include provision of outdoor facilities, work to community buildings, enterprise projects, events and new organisations and social enterprises that support communities in the district.

-In September 2018 SKDC will be launching a new local lottery called LotterySK, which will help raise money for local charities and good causes.
-From each £1 ticket, 60 pence will be donated to good causes; twice the amount of the National Lottery.
+In September 2018 SKDC we launched a new local lottery called LotterySK, which helps raise money for local charities and good causes.
+From each £1 ticket, 60 pence is donated to good causes.

 Money from each ticket will help support the Community Fund.
 If the ticket buyer wishes to donate to a particular good cause or charity, 50 pence will be donated and 10 pence will go to the Fund.
 Alternatively, ticket buyers can opt for all 60 pence to go to the Fund to be distributed in the usual way.